BryceVandegrift/website/content/hardware.md

 ### Mouse

-My mouse is Logitech three button mouse.
-Why?
-Because it's the best mouse that I currently have and I barely use my mouse as it is, so I don't really mind.
+I use just a cheap wired USB mouse.
+For those of you who care, it is a TMKB M1 SE.
+I used to use a Logitech three button mouse, but I got tired of constantly cleaning the trackball, so I switched to an optical mouse.
 I don't prefer wireless mice because I think that replacing the batteries on them is annoying.

 ### Monitor